 - Treatment by your own doctor

-- Little or no waiting periods
+- Little or no waiting lists

 - Treatment as a private patient in a private hospital